Governor declares state of emergency in NC as Tropical Storm Florence strengthens

+Forecast models on Friday showed Tropical Storm Florence gradually shifting southwest, toward the Carolinas, the (Raleigh) News & Observer reported.

-As a strengthening Tropical Storm Florence steered toward the coast, N.C.
-Gov. Roy Cooper declared a state of emergency around 7:30 p.m.
-Friday.
+As a strengthening Florence steered toward the coast, N.C.
+Gov. Roy Cooper declared a state of emergency Friday.

 The declaration waived transportation rules “to help farmers harvest and transport their crops more quickly,” Cooper said in a statement “While it’s still too early to know the storm’s path, we know we have to be prepared.”